Perturbative path-integral of string field and the $A_{\infty }$ structure of the BV master equation: Preliminaries

+where $Z_{J}$ denotes the partition function.\footnote{We set $\hbar = 1$ for convenience.
+If necessary, we write $\hbar $ explicitly, such as $\exp ( \hbar ^{-1} S )$. } Although the non-perturbative path-integral of interacting fields is a deep question, we can perform it for free theories since free actions are at most quadratic.
 The perturbative expansion enables us to perform the path-integral of interacting fields formally, which is a standard procedure in a Lagrangian field theory.
 In terms of the free theory, which should be well solved, we can represent (\ref{non-perturbative}) as the following expectation values

 The partition function $Z_{J}$ can be represented as $Z_{J} = \langle \, e^{S_{\mathrm{cl \, int}} [\psi _{\mathrm{cl}} ] } \, \rangle _{\mathrm{free}, \, J}$.
 We then consider to \textit{replace} a given functional of $\psi _{\mathrm{cl}} $ by using a formal power series of $\psi _{\mathrm{cl} }$, for which we write $F [\psi _{\mathrm{cl}} ] $, and \textit{replace} the expectation value of a given functional by $\langle \, F[\psi _{\mathrm{cl} } ] \, \rangle _{\mathrm{free}, \, J}$ formally.
 This type of integral reduces to the Gaussian integral (\ref{Gaussian}) because of $F [\psi ] \, e^{J \psi } = F[\partial _{J} ] \, e^{J \psi }$.
 Hence, whenever the free theory is well solved, we can perform the \textit{perturbative} path-integral of (\ref{free rep}) as follows